Edgar Bear Runner

 Edgar Donroy Bear Runner (28 May 1951 – 4 July 2021) was a Native American activist.
-He is perhaps best known for parleying with American Indian Movement activists in an attempt to negotiate a peaceful resolution to the standoff which occurred during the Jumping Bull ranch incident in 1975.
+He is perhaps best known for attempting to peacefully negotiate the Jumping Bull ranch incident in 1975 via parleying with American Indian Movement activists.

 Early life

 Edgar Bear Runner was born on 28 May 1951 in Porcupine, South Dakota, to mother Winnifred "Winni" Alice Janis and father Oscar Bear Runner.

 Edgar Bear Runner was a student at the University of Utah.

 Pine Ridge Reign of Terror

 The Pine Ridge Reign of Terror is a label commonly assigned to the period of time in the late twentieth century following the Wounded Knee incident, in which violence was perpetrated against AIM followers and Native American citizens in general on the Pine Ridge Indian Reservation.
 During this period, the FBI carried out intensive local surveillance, repeated arrests, harassment and bad faith legal proceedings against AIM leaders and supporters.
 During this "Reign of Terror," three hundred Native Americans were harassed, beaten, abused and at least sixty-four Native Americans were murdered (almost all of whom were directly affiliated with or were allies of AIM from the Lakota Nation).

 Bear Runner was in his early 20s during Wounded Knee and the reign of terror, of which he said, "Our elders, our parents and grandparents in our community had called on this family, known to us as the American Indian Movement.
 The American Indian Movement was invited by the traditional community from the Pine Ridge Indian Reservation to provide aid, to provide a sense of security for people who felt that the law had abandoned them.
 People felt a sense of security when the American Indian Movement arrived on the Pine Ridge Indian Reservation.
 There was not only a sense of security, there was also a sense of Lakota-ism.
 There was a sense of aspiration of pride, of being who we really are.
 After all, it's beautiful to be Lakota.
 These were the feelings among the young people."